-(i) Basis of measurement
+(1) Basis of measurement

-Except for the following significant accounts, the financial statements have been prepared on a historical cost basis:
+Except for the following significant accounts, the consolidated financial statements have been prepared on a historical cost basis:

-- 1) Financial instruments at fair value through profit or loss are measured at fair value; - 2) Financial assets at fair value through other comprehensive income are measured at fair value.
+- (i) Financial instruments at fair value through profit or loss are measured at fair value; - (ii) Financial assets at fair value through other comprehensive income are measured at fair value;

-(ii) Functional and presentation currency
+(2) Functional and presentation currency

 The functional currency of each Group entity is determined based on the primary economic environment in which the entity operates.
-The financial statements are presented in New Taiwan Dollar (NTD), which is the Company's functional currency.
-All financial information presented in NTD has been rounded to the nearest thousand.
+The consolidated financial statements are presented in New Taiwan dollars, which is the Group's functional currency.
+All financial information presented in New Taiwan dollars has been rounded to the nearest thousand.